frel/AirBrush/README.md

 There is also a utility method for creating a Palette based on a bitmap.
 This can be very handy while developing.
 `AirBrush.getPalette(bitmap);`

+_Note that the minimum supported API level is 11._
 ## Transitioning

 By transitioning between the gradient and the actual image the effect is more noticeable.